faizaan1abd/mslearn-openai/Instructions/Labs/06-use-own-data.md

 Before connecting Azure OpenAI to your data, first observe how the base model responds to queries without any grounding data.

 1. In the **Playground** section, select the **Chat** page.
 The **Chat** playground page consists of three main sections:
+     - **Setup** - used to configure settings for the model deployment.

-     - **Setup** - used to set the context for the model's responses.
+     - **Give the model instructions and context** - used to set the context for the model's responses.
     - **Chat session** - used to submit chat messages and view responses.
-    - **Configuration** - used to configure settings for the model deployment.

-2. In the **Configuration** section, ensure that your model deployment `text-turbo` is selected.
+2. In the **Setup** section, ensure that your model deployment `text-turbo` is selected.
-3. In the **Setup** area, select the default system message template to set the context for the chat session.
+3. In the **Give the model instructions and context** area, select the default system message template to set the context for the chat session.
 The default system message is *You are an AI assistant that helps people find information*.
 4. In the **Chat session**, submit the following queries, and review the responses:

     ```